Cat First-Aid Kit 2025: What to Pack & When to Use

 3. Dab styptic onto the quick; hold gentle pressure 10–20 seconds.

-4. Rest the cat 30–60 minutes.
+4. Rest your cat 30–60 minutes.
 If bleeding restarts repeatedly, call your vet.

-Need a full nail routine?
-See: Nail Trim: 10-Step Guide.
+Need the full routine with a gentle training approach?
+Nail Trim: 10-Step Guide.

 Checking a Rectal Temperature